Skip to Main Content

 Format

 Chapter Author Surname, First Name.
 “Chapter Title.”
 In Title of Catalogue.
 Institution’s Name, Chapter Page Range.
 Location: Publisher, Year of publication.
-Published in conjunction with the exhibition of the same name, shown at Institution’s Name.
+Published in conjunction with the exhibition of the same title, shown at Institution’s Name.

 OR